alsalafiyyah/alsalafiyyah.github.io/_posts/wahhabism/2024-07-24-rule-on-one-who-speak-ill-of-the-works-imam-muhammad-ibn-abdulwahhab.md

 source: Silsilatu sharhir-Rasail p.124.
 hijri: Muharram 18, 1446
 date: 2024-07-24
-category: [wahhabism,manhaj]
+category: [fatwas,wahhabism,manhaj]
 locale: en
 lang: en
 active: wahhabi
-translated_by: Abu 'Abdillah al-Kashmiri
+translated_by: "Abu 'Abdillah al-Kashmiri"
-excerpt: This individual is upon either of two conditions: either he is an ignorant one who has not studied them and does not know about them, thus it is an obligation upon him to before he makes a judgement upon something that he studies it first and has knowledge of it.
+excerpt: "This individual is upon either of two conditions: either he is an ignorant one who has not studied them and does not know about them, thus it is an obligation upon him to before he makes a judgement upon something that he studies it first and has knowledge of it."
 muftis:
   shaykh:
     - name: Shaykh Salih Al-Fawzan